idleberg/sublime-icon-fonts/README.md

 `wi`           | [Weather Icons](http://weathericons.io/) | 2.0.10 | ✅ | 🚫
 `zmdi`         | [Material Design Iconic Font](https://github.com/zavoloklom/material-design-iconic-font) | 2.2.0 | ✅ | 🚫

 \* Vanilla Glyphicons and Bootstrap Glyphicons use different class-names, the former adding a plural-s to its classes.
 On completion, a tab-stop is added to support both options.
-Future versions will deprecate this distinction, since [Bootstrap 4](http://blog.getbootstrap.com/2015/08/19/bootstrap-4-alpha/) is likely to ship without (glyph)icons.
+Future versions will deprecate this distinction, since [Bootstrap 4](http://blog.getbootstrap.com/2015/08/19/bootstrap-4-alpha/) will ship without any icons.

 Examples: